nuriel77/iri-playbook/docs/post-installation.rst

 Checking IRI Full Node Status
 =============================

+If you prefer usin the command line read further.
+Otherwise, I recommend using the ``iric`` tool.

 The tool ``curl`` can issue commands to the IRI API.

 For example, we can run: